sashirestela/simple-openai/README.md

     .apiKey(System.getenv("AZURE_OPENAI_API_KEY"))
     .baseUrl(System.getenv("AZURE_OPENAI_BASE_URL"))   // Including resourceName and deploymentId
     .apiVersion(System.getenv("AZURE_OPENAI_API_VERSION"))
-    //.httpClient(customHttpClient)   Optionally you could pass a custom HttpClient .build();
+    //.clientAdapter(...)
+Optionally you could pass a custom clientAdapter .build();
 ```
 Azure OpenAI is powered by a diverse set of models with different capabilities and it requires a separate deployment for each model.